kontiki-org/kontiki-tui/README.md

 **KontikiTUI** is a small terminal UI for monitoring [Kontiki](https://github.com/kontiki-org/kontiki) systems via the Kontiki service registry and log files.

+It is built with [Textual](https://textual.textualize.io/), a Python TUI framework.

 It is “engineering‑tool” oriented:

 - quick view of **running services** (status, pid/host, version, local stats when possible),